rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 title: Community Grants Program Rust Foundation Fellowships
 name: Rust Foundation Fellowships
 description: >-
-   Awards made to up to 20 individuals, providing a stipend of $1,000 per month plus a travel and training budget.
-Applications are now closed, though we intend to open a new application round later this year.
+   Stipends of $1,000 per month, plus a travel and training budget, granted to up to 12 individuals who are either already contributing to the Rust community or who have Rust experience and a high potential to benefit the community through their contributions.
-   The Rust Foundation is currently fundraising to continue this program.
+   Our 2023 Fellowship application is currently OPEN through June 30th.
 date: 2022-04-01T00:00:00Z
 tags:
    - community grants program